FishiTM/ReadComicsOnline-Downloader/README.md

 *Hasn't Been Tested With Python2 But Can Confirm Works With Python3*

 ## How It Works:
-1. Scrapes Page To Get Image File
+1. Scrapes Page To Get Image
-2. Downloads Image File
+2. Downloads Image Files
 3. Converts Images Into PDF
-4. Deletes Image Files
+4. Deletes Temp Files